1851 New Zealand census: Data availability

 The Blue Books were statistical information from New Zealand's early Colonial period (1840–1855).
 They have information about population, revenue, military, trade, shipping, public works, legislation, civil servants, foreign consuls, land transactions, churches, schools, and prisons.

 Population and dwellings

 Population counts for the New Zealand districts.

 The original six were Auckland, New Plymouth, Wellington, Nelson, Canterbury, and Otago, though in 1858 New Plymouth was renamed Taranaki.

 Birthplace

+Population of New Zealand colony in 1851.

 Religion

 Members of Christian denominations formed 93.35 per cent. of those who made answer to the inquiry at the census; non-Christian sects were 0.24 per cent.; whilst "other" religions constituted 6.41 per cent.

 Numbers of livestock

 Showing the numbers of livestock in the possession of Europeans in the several settlements in 1851.